-5.4.1.7 Area 7 - Stirling Highway
+4.1.7 Precinct 7 - Stirling Highway

-The Stirling Highway Character Area capitalises on the proximity to the Highway as a transport link between Perth CBD and Fremantle.
-A diverse range of land use typologies activate this Area with residential building typologies located above commercial highway-based activities- in mixed use buildings.
+The Stirling Highway Character Precinct is to capitalise on the proximity to the Highway as a transport link between Perth CBD and Fremantle.
+A diverse range of land use typologies will activate this Precinct with residential building typologies located above commercial highway-based activities- in mixed use buildings.

-Through potential landscaping and public art opportunities that will enhance the public realm experience.
-Heritage components including the Claremont Town Hall and Claremont Municipal Heritage Area will be sensitively interfaced by any future adjacent development.
+Opportunities for landscaping and public art will enhance the public realm experience.
+Heritage components including the Claremont Town Hall and Claremont Municipal Heritage Area will be sensitively interfaced by any future adjacent development.'